poissantk/botfights-sdk/README.md

 # botfights-sdk
 SDK for botfights

+Used AI constraint problems to create and optimize a program to solve wordle.

 # CS4100 Final Project
 To run our bot using the final algorithm:
 1. Enter the wordle/python folder